 If you use a notebook with 2 CPUs during 24 hours, it will cost 1,44 euro (0,03 x 2 x 24h).

-It’s more expensive compared to Google Colab plans, but that’s not exactly the same targets neither the same products.
-It’s managed Notebooks in the cloud, but with less limitations (our real competitors are AWS Sagemaker or Google AI Platforms).
+It’s more expensive compared to Google Colab plans, however it’s not exactly the same product.
+OVHcloud AI Notebooks offers managed notebooks in the cloud, but with less limitations (our real competitors are AWS Sagemaker or Google AI Platforms).

 And we support startups and research!
 If you are interested, reach our startup program where the whole OVHcloud Public Cloud ecosystem is included (AI tools, K8s, storage, …) up to 100’000 euros.